castiron/henchman/README.md

 ### Functions

 The functions included with Henchman are not called directly.
-Use the `hm_execute` wrapper function as this allows for manageable return values and error handling.
+Use the `hm_do` wrapper function as this allows for manageable return values and error handling.

 #### hm_env_var_exist?() ${1}
 ```